finmath/finmath-lib/README.md

 The project also provides implementations of this interface, e.g. utilizing the backward (a.k.a. adjoint) method via <code>RandomVariableDifferentiableAADFactory</code>.
+This factory creates a random variable <code>RandomVariableDifferentiableAAD</code> which implements <code>RandomVariableDifferentiableInterface</code>.

+All the backward automatic diffentiation code is contained in
+<code>RandomVariableDifferentiableAAD</code>.

+The interface <code>RandomVariableInterface</code> is provided by [finmath-lib](http://finmath.net/finmath-lib) and specifies the arithmetic operations which may be performed on random variables, e.g.,

+	RandomVariableDifferentiableInterface add(RandomVariableDifferentiableInterface randomVariable);
+	RandomVariableDifferentiableInterface mult(RandomVariableDifferentiableInterface randomVariable);

+	// ...

+	RandomVariableDifferentiableInterface exp();

+	// ...

 The interface <code>RandomVariableDifferentiableInterface</code> will introduce two additional methods: